Brand loyalty can be very sensitive to product changes like the time when Marker’s Mark learned that changes can backfire when not done properly.

 Maker’s Mark, the American bourbon, announced last week that they were going to lower the alcohol content from 45% ABV (90 proof) down to 42% ABV (84 proof).
-They claimed that the demand for their products has increased and in order for them to be able to continue to produce at an efficient pace they must reduce the amount of alcohol.
-Maker’s Mark’s decision to reduce the alcohol content in their bourbon created a huge social media backlash by their loyal customers which gained a lot of attention and publicity.
+They claimed that the demand for their products had increased.
+For them to be able to continue to produce at an efficient pace, they must reduce the amount of alcohol.
+Maker’s Mark’s decision to reduce the alcohol content in their bourbon created a huge social media backlash from their loyal customers.
+This caused them to gain a lot of attention and publicity.

 Almost immediately after their announcement tweets and Facebook comments came pouring in from customers all over the world.
 They all opposed their suggested reduction.
-Prior to their latest announcement surely most of their customers bought Maker’s Mark bourbon without much thought of its alcohol content.
-Then their announcement came; suddenly thousands and thousands of their customers and non-customers are talking all about Maker’s Mark’s alcohol content and marketing decisions.
-It was talked about all over the news media and Internet; the publicity their decision received was astounding.
+Before their latest announcement surely most of their customers bought Maker’s Mark bourbon without much thought of its alcohol content.
+Then their announcement came; suddenly thousands and thousands of their customers and non-customers were talking all about Maker’s Mark’s alcohol content and marketing decisions.
+It was talked about all over the news media and the Internet; the publicity their decision received was astounding.

 With all the mass amounts of publicity came criticism from thousands of people.
 The loyal customers were out and speaking loudly.
-This could have been complete suicide for the brand.
-Maker’s Mark responded very wisely and in such away that they gained even more publicity.
-Just a few days later they wrote an announcement on Facebook telling their fans they have decided to reverse their decision due to the overwhelming response of their customers.
+This could have been a complete suicide for the brand.
+Maker’s Mark responded very wisely and in such a way that they gained even more publicity.
+A few days later they wrote an announcement on Facebook.
+They told their fans they had decided to reverse their decision due to the overwhelming response of their customers.
 The name of the letter: “You Spoke.
 We Listened.”
-Their fans were excited, they felt that their brand of bourbon actually hears them and bases decisions off of their wants.
+Their fans were excited.
+They felt their favorite brand of bourbon heard them and based their decisions on their wants.

-Prior to the reversal letter, none of the posts on Facebook reached 10,000 likes, most were within the 1,500-5,000 ranges, depending on how clever and interesting the post was.
+Before the reversal letter, none of the posts on Facebook reached 10,000 likes.
+Most posts were within the 1,500-5,000 range.
 The letter so far has received over 27,000 likes, just within three days.
-Maker’s Mark quickly realized that loyalty to their brand greatly depended on their consistency of delivering the same product over and over.
-It is not often that company is able to incite such a reaction from their client base by making a minor change in their product.
+Maker’s Mark quickly realized that loyalty to their brand greatly depended on their consistency in delivering the same product.
+It is not often that a company can incite such a reaction from their client base by making a minor change in their product.

-There are also some comments of people expressing skepticism whether this was a publicity stunt by Maker’s, but still they did not seem to care.
+There are also some comments of people expressing skepticism about whether this was a publicity stunt by Maker’s, but still, they did not seem to care.
 One man left a comment saying, “Not entirely convinced this wasn’t a stunt, but I don’t care.
 Thank you for doing the right thing.”
-Maker’s Mark denies that this was stunt but rather it is what they thought was the best decision for the company.
-Whether it was a stunt or not, Maker’s Mark appeared to have damaged their brand loyalty but then redeemed and increased it by a simple reversal of their decision.
-If Maker’s did not know where they stood on brand loyalty a week ago, the definitely know now.
+Maker’s Mark denies that this was a stunt but rather it is what they thought was the best decision for the company.
+Whether it was a stunt or not, Maker’s Mark appeared to have damaged their brand loyalty.
+Then redeemed and increased it by a simple reversal of their decision.
+If Maker’s did not know where they stood on brand loyalty a week ago, they know now.

 Samuels, Rob, and Bill Samuels, Jr. “You Spoke.
 We Listened.”
 Maker’s Mark Facebook Page.
 Maker’s Mark, 17 Feb.
 2013.
 Web.
 19 Feb.
 2013.